numinit/nixpkcs/README.md

       # Options for the cert.
       certOptions = {
+        # The certificate message digest. `openssl list -digest-commands` for the list.
+Case insensitive.
+        # digest = "SHA256";

         # Can be omitted for a random certificate serial.
         # serial = "09f91102";

+        # Certificate (and key) validity in days.
+        validityDays = 365 * 3;

+        # Number of days prior to expiration this key should be renewed and replaced.
+        # Set to 0 to disable auto-renewal.
+        # renewalPeriod = 14;

         # The subject.
         subject = "C=US/ST=California/L=Carlsbad/O=nixpkcs/CN=My CA Cert";